openlawlibrary/taf/specification/taf-spec.md

 accessibility of electronically stored documents is a pressing matter.
 The initial motivation for developing TAF was its application in protecting Git repositories that store legal documents, aiming to guarantee their long-term availability and authenticity.
-However, the architecture and functionalities of TAF are designed to be agnostic of the content it protects, as long as that content is stored in Git repositories.
+However, TAF is designed to be agnostic of the content it protects, as long as that content is stored in Git repositories.

 In scenarios where maintaining a complete history of changes is essential, Git emerges as a suitable choice.
 It was specifically designed to facilitate easy access to and comparison